TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Optimizing Rollouts with Trajectory Search

 \subsection{Trajectory Rollouts via Tree Search}

-We consider multi-turn rollout generation as a sequential decision making process that induces a search tree over possible action sequences (see \refig{fig:tsr_diagram}).
-Starting from an initial state $s_0$, each node in the tree corresponds to a partial trajectory prefix $\tau_{<t}$, and edges correspond to candidate actions sampled from the current policy.
+We consider multi-turn rollout generation as a sequential decision problem that induces a search tree over action sequences (see \refig{fig:tsr_diagram}).
+Starting from an initial state $s_0$, each node corresponds to a partial trajectory prefix $\tau_{<t}$, and edges correspond to candidate actions sampled from the current policy.